 1. Safeguard your smartphone

 That’s not a typo—smartwatch security begins on your smartphone.
 One of the big points of vulnerability is the communication link between your smartwatch and your smartphone.
 Scarier yet, hackers don’t have to infiltrate both to sniff data—they only need access to one.

 The easiest way for someone else to get into your smartphone is through bogus apps.
-This is most prevalent on phones running Android, but phones runnings iOS aren’t entirely immune.
+This is most prevalent on phones running Android, but phones running iOS aren’t entirely immune.
 A good rule of thumb is to stick to apps downloaded from the Google Play Store or the iOS App Store.
 Research the credibility of apps before you download.
 And if you’re an iOS user, jailbreaking your phone—while liberating—can open you up to some security headaches.

 2. Regularly update your smartwatch software